lower23/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 ALTER TABLE employee_enh
           ADD domicile CHAR(25) NULL
 			CONSTRAINT PK_employee_enh PRIMARY KEY (emp_no)
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

 UPDATE employee_enh
 	SET domicile = 'San Antonio'
 WHERE emp_no = 25348